Information Security Services: What You Need to Know

 The U.S. cybersecurity workforce would need to increase by 62% to meet current demand levels.

-But what if you simply don’t have the budget for a full-time cybersecurity executive?
-One option is to outsource your information security needs to a vCISO — an expert who can spearhead your program while operating much like a consultant.
+But what if you don’t have the budget for a full-time cybersecurity executive?
+One option is outsourcing your information security needs to a vCISO — an expert who can spearhead your program while operating like a consultant.
 What does a vCISO offer?

 Read Could Your Business Benefit From a vCISO? for more on the benefits of working with a vCISO.